 Note: If you find the questions difficult to answer, consider purchasing the Interview Success Package, a product I designed for you–with multiple brilliant answers to thirty most common interview questions (and some other great resources that will help you to ace your interview).
 Interview can be easy–with my package.

 Role play in a call center interview

 Remember: they do not expect you to handle the call perfectly, and you will get a training before you start the job.
-They just want to see if you are not afraid of talking to other people, if you won’t get distracted on the phone, or panic on the line.
+They just want to see that you are not afraid to talk to other people, that you won’t get distracted on the phone, or panic on the line.

 Stay calm, accept the role play, talk with confidence on the phone, and do your best.
 Typically it will be enough to pass this part of a call center interview.